 If visitors are caught breaking any of these regulations there is a maximum fine of $5,000(USD).
 Authorities may also order the confiscation of boat and equipment.
 Protected areas are marked.

-Thinking about visiting the Cayman Islands using your own vessel, or a vessel you charter elsewhere?
-The following table lists nearby marinas.
+Thinking about sailing to the Cayman Islands using your own vessel, or one you charter elsewhere?
+The following chart provides a quick summary of area marinas.

 |(345) 947-7913||320 Spinnaker Road - Georgetown|